Montenegro Passport Ranking

-The Montenegrin passport currently ranks on the 44th place according to the Guide visa index.
+The Montenegrin passport currently ranks on the 44th place according to the Guide Passport Ranking Index.
 It provides visa-free access to 124 countries.
 This gives it an overall medium mobility score.
 Montenegrin passport holders have visa-free and visas on arrival access to countries such as Brazil, Israel, Turkey and the entire European Union.
 This allows almost instant travel worldwide.
 Montenegrin passport holders do however require a visa to enter about 102 destinations in the world.
 Some of the countries where visa is required are China, Japan and India.

 Montenegro is a Balkan country consisting of 24 municipalities.
 It is located in South Eastern Europe with neighboring countries Serbia, Bosnia and Herzegovina, Albania and Kosovo.
 The most important municipalities are Podgorica, Niksic and Bijelo Polje.
 The nation has a surface area of 13,812 square kilometers and is therefore one of the smaller countries in the continent.
 The climate is mainly Mediterranean with cold winters and hot, dry summers.
 Its terrain is characterized by narrow coastal plains and rugged mountains with plateaus.

 The overall population is around 622,359 people.
 The capital of the country is Podgorica, which is also the most populous city, followed by Niksic and Herceg Novi.
 The largest airport is Podgorica Airport (TGD) with 1.2 million yearly passengers.
 This makes it the 23rd busiest airport in the Balkans.
 Podgorica airport has excellent flight connections to the entire European Union and beyond.